Lezette/Lezette/README.md

 ### 📨 Connect with me

 Let's talk tech, collaborate on projects, or just shoot the breeze 🚀!
 I'm always up for meeting new people and discussing cool ideas.
-Whether it's AI, data visualization, web3, open-source, or technical writing,  I'm interested in it all!
+Whether it's AI, animation, a11y, open-source, or technical writing,  I'm interested in it all!

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/elizabeth-lola/)